Payroll & Employment Guide Canada flag

 Common perks: Health & dental insurance, wellness programmes, retirement plans

-Leave policies: Maternity leave, paternal leave, annual leave, public holidays, medical leave, critical illness leave.
+Leave policies: Maternity leave, paternal leave, annual leave, public holidays, medical leave, and critical illness leave.

 Want to learn more about all the employee benefits available in Canada?